HaveringChinese/HyperSkill_Python/README.md

-# HyperSkill_Python
+# Misc Projects
-For the projects I complete in HyperSkill while learning Python.
+For the projects I complete in while learning to program.
 So far so good!